guillermooo/sublime-undocs/source/file_management/file_management.rst

     but will be excluded from Goto Anything and Find in Files.

 ..
+TODO: Find in Files seems to be the official name for 'project-wide search'
+..
 TODO: binary_file_patterns also applies to projects, right?

 Workspaces